 Do CT with attention to the temporal bone, refer patients for audiometry, and, if facial nerve paralysis is suspected, arrange electrical testing of the facial nerve.

-Direct treatment toward management of facial nerve injury, hearing loss, vestibular dysfunction, and CSF leakage.
+Direct treatment toward management of facial nerve injury, hearing loss, vestibular dysfunction, and cerebrospinal fluid leakage.